annaneo/pianoKeyboard/README.md

 * `width`: Number - Sets the width of the created SVG canvas
 * `scalePercent`: Number - The scale (= size) of the rendered notes.
 This is a percent value.
 For most cases between 20 and 80

+### Layout and Styling
+The most part of the styling happens in the `piano_style.css`.
+You can overwrite the style or change them directly to change the appearance of the keyboard.

+## Known Issues
+### Keyboard size
+Currently the keyboard / key size is set fixed in the `piano_style.css`.

+If you have an idea how to make the keyboard scale depending on its container size, please create a pull request.

 # Contribution
 This framework is license under MIT License.